Stacey Roy

-Stacey Roy is a Canadian actress and producer of the TV show “The Nerdy Bartender,” and the first Canadian to win Lego Masters with her victory with Nick Della Mora on US Lego Masters Season 3.
-She is also the live host of the Twitch streaming show “Cooking with Stacey.”
+Stacey Roy is a LA-based Canadian actress and producer of the TV show The Nerdy Bartender, and the first Canadian to win Lego Masters with her victory with Nick Della Mora on the third season of the American version.
+She is also the live host of the Amazon streaming show Cooking with Stacey.
 Based out of Kelowna, British Columbia.
-She produces content with Mike Parkerson via their production company Whabam Media.
+She produces content with her business partner Mike Parkerson via their production company Whabam Media Inc. Roy is also a cosplayer.

 Early life

 Roy was born in Banff, Alberta, Canada to Teresa and Kurtis Roy.
 She was crowned Miss Teen Red Deer and Miss Teen Calgary in 2005.

 Roy has worked with charities since 2005 including the Leo Club, Students Against Drunk Driving, the Chive, and Operation Supply Drop.

 She says she built LEGO structures with her father when she was a child, but only started to build more professionally in recent years.